Azure/azure-functions-redis-extension/README.md

 > This trigger is not capable of listening to keyspace notifications on clustered caches.

 #### Inputs
-- `ConnectionStringSetting`: Name of the setting in the appsettings that holds the to the Redis cache connection string (eg `<cacheName>.redis.cache.windows.net:6380,password=...`).
+- `ConnectionStringSetting`: Name of the setting in the appsettings that holds the to the Redis cache connection string (e.g. `<cacheName>.redis.cache.windows.net:6380,password=...`).
 - `Channel`: pubsub channel that the trigger should listen to.
   - Supports channel patterns.